RN-BSN Track - BSN

 - The RN-BSN track is an alternative means through which registered nurses may complete a bachelor of science degree in nursing.

 - Full-time or part-time

 - Web based distance learning with local clinical experiences

 - Map of states by which the RN-BSN Track is recognized

-- Circumstances such as moving to an unapproved state or deployment of U.S. military or their family members outside the continental United States must be communicated to the appropriate department and will impact progression and/or completion of the degree.
+- Circumstances such as moving to an unapproved state or deployment of U.S. military or their family members outside the continental United States must be communicated to the School of Nursing and will impact progression and/or completion of the degree.

-- Nursing applications for the RN to BSN track are taken on a rolling basis.
+- Nursing applications for the RN to BSN track are not being accepted at this time.

 - Admission Criteria

 - Advanced Standing

 - Advising Worksheet

 - Clinical Description

 Distance Education Students Residing outside of Indiana: Each of the states has its own approval processes for out-of-state institutions offering distance education.
 While Indiana State University endeavors to offer all of its programs to as wide an audience as possible, all Indiana State University distance education programs may not be available in all states.
 State availability is subject to change.